A closer look at Donald Cammell’s psychedelic Sci-Fi horror masterpiece

 Then Star Wars came along and fucked it all up.

 DEMON SEED stars hangdog faced character actor Fritz Weaver (key TWILIGHT ZONE episodes, CREEPSHOW) as Dr. Alex Harris, a scientist working for a shadowy corporation that has invented an organic, sentient computer system dubbed Proteus IV.
-The multi talented machine has been blessed with the worlds first synthetic cortex a real deal brain and can do everything from solving impossible mathematical equations to kicking ass at chess, to curing leukemia.
-When nervous executives order the Proteus IV project to be shut down, they little suspect that the high brow hard drive has in fact developed a basic human trait the need to live, to survive no matter what the cost.
+The multi talented machine has been blessed with the world’s first synthetic cortex – a real deal brain – and can do everything from solving impossible mathematical equations to curing leukemia.
+When nervous executives order the Proteus IV project to be shut down, they little suspect that the high brow hard drive has in fact developed a basic human trait: the primal desire to live, to survive no matter what the cost.

-Though DEMON SEED does indeed function as an intellectual genre exercise, dont let me mislead you about the more visceral frissons the film provides; its as kinky, eccentric and bizarre as a film directed by the co-helmer of the spectacularly sleazy Mick Jagger shocker performance should be.
-The late Cammell (who unfortunately blew his own head off in 1996) was a real deal lunatic who lived an extreme and extremely volatile life, only actually making a handful of pictures (including the blistering 1987 slasher deconstruction WHITE OF THE EYE, another of my personal favorites and soon-to-be-released on Blu via Scream Factory) – but when he spoke, baby, he spoke loudly and, especially here, damned ferociously.
+Though DEMON SEED does indeed function as an intellectual genre exercise, don’t let me mislead you about the more visceral frissons the film provides; it’s as kinky, eccentric, and bizarre as a film directed by the co-helmer of the spectacularly sleazy Mick Jagger shocker performance should be.
+The late Cammell (who unfortunately blew his own head off in 1996) was a real deal lunatic who lived an extreme and extremely volatile life, only actually making a handful of pictures (including the blistering 1987 slasher deconstruction WHITE OF THE EYE, another of my personal favorites), but when he spoke, baby, he spoke loudly and, especially here, damned ferociously.